electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/add-to-demo-app.md

 import { connect } from "react-redux";
 import { IntlProvider } from "react-intl";

-import { YourAwesomeComponent } from "your-awesome-component";
+import { YourAwesomeComponent } from "your-component";

 const locale = "en";